cgurps/2DFluidSimulation/README.md

 1. `GLFWHandler` is the GLFW wrapper that contains the OpenGL initilization and the main program loop
 2. `SimulationBase` which is a pure virtual function that gives the interface for the simulation.
 The main loop of the program accesses the `shared_texture` variable and display the associated texture on screen.
 This is where the various textures are created and stored.
 3. `SimulationFactory` which contains helpers for computing steps of the simulation (like advection, pressure projection, etc).
 This class does not allocate GPU memory, but is instead feeded by the simulation loop.
+If you (ever) wish to play around this simulation, you should create a new class that inherits from `SimulationBase` and uses the `SimulationFactory` to compute whatever you need to compute.